Golden age of American animation: Turnaround efforts by Paramount

-In the wake of the Fleischer brother's departure, Paramount promoted three top employees, Isadore Sparber, Seymour Kneitel (Max Fleischer's son-in-law) and Dan Gordon as production supervisors, while Sam Buchwald was placed to executive producer.
+In the wake of the Fleischer brothers' departure, Paramount promoted three top employees, Isadore Sparber, Seymour Kneitel (Max Fleischer's son-in-law), and Dan Gordon as production supervisors, while Sam Buchwald was designated as executive producer.
 Paramount also discontinued the expensive Superman cartoons in 1943, instead adapting Marge's Little Lulu comic strip to theaters, as well as downsizing the studio and moving it back to New York City earlier that year.

-In concept, Famous Studios continued where Fleischer Studios ended off, with the studio continuing to produce Popeye cartoons, which shifted to color in 1943 as well as creating Noveltoons, an anthology short series similar to Fleischer's Color Classics.
-The Noveltoons shorts series introduced many of Famous' recurring characters such as Blackie the Lamb, Wolfie (Blackie's main rival), Casper the Friendly Ghost (created by Joe Oriolo and Seymour Reit from an unpublished children's book), Little Audrey (a character similar to and replaced Little Lulu), Herman and Katnip (A cat and mouse duel similar to Tom and Jerry), and Baby Huey.
-Famous also revived Screen Songs, another series inherited from Fleischer's.
+In concept, Famous Studios continued where Fleischer Studios ended off, with the studio continuing to produce Popeye cartoons, which shifted to color in 1943, as well as creating Noveltoons, an anthology short series similar to Fleischer's Color Classics.
+The Noveltoons shorts series introduced many of Famous' recurring characters such as Blackie the Lamb, Wolfie (Blackie's main rival), Casper the Friendly Ghost (created by Joe Oriolo and Seymour Reit from an unpublished children's book), Little Audrey (a character similar to and replacing Little Lulu), Herman and Katnip (a cat and mouse duel similar to Tom and Jerry), and Baby Huey.
+Famous also revived Screen Songs, another series inherited from Fleischer Studios.
 The series was renamed Kartunes in 1951 and continued for two more years before being discontinued.
-Buchwald later died from a heart attack in 1951, leaving Sparber and Kneitel as the sole producers.
+Buchwald died from a heart attack in 1951, leaving Sparber and Kneitel as the sole producers.
 Dave Tendlar was promoted to director in 1953.